yayudev/yayu.dev/README.md

 - [x] Config dev env to consume draft posts
 - [x] Setup develop branch and protect main
 - [x] Move content to CMS~~~~
-- [ ] Do get total posts on page request to avoid having to query all slugs
+- [X] Do get total posts on page request to avoid having to query all slugs
+- [X] Refactor index and \[number] page into a single component to avoid code duplication
 - [ ] Clean content on CMS
+- [ ] Checkly Web Vitals PR check/block
 - [ ] Set content as public
 - [ ] Change domain from netlify to vercel